rednafi/rednafi.com/content/go/test_state_not_interactions.md

     A real DB or an in-memory fake would raise a constraint error that should propagate.
 The mock test goes green anyway because it only checked the call path.

 The common thread is that mocks lock tests to implementation details.
-They don’t protect the behavior that real users rely on.
+They don't protect the behavior that real users rely on.

 ## Interface-guided design and fakes